vee63b/RDeX/README.md

 - wireless casting displays
 - USB-C display outputs

-When connected to an external display, the phone acts as the **desktop host**, displaying the desktop on the external display and keeping your device usable as your mobile phone.
+When connected to an external display, the phone acts as the **desktop host**, displaying the desktop on the external display while the phone remains usable as a mobile device.

 ---